 Stop lounging everywhere.
 Yes, I know you need to catch up on your shows during weekends, but move your ass off the bed and get OUT!
-GO watch movies, go restaurant and pub hopping, visit parks, meet your friends.
+GO watch movies, go restaurants and pub hopping, visit parks, and meet your friends.

 Treasure the time you spend with friends and family…

 SPEND AS MUCH time as you can with the ones you love.
-Tell mom you love her more often.
-Tell dad he can scold you later, and gently punch that chubby stomach of his, because you like to see it wobble.
-Have mock fights with your brother more often, tease him as much as you can on your trip together, because that moment is precious.
-You will not only not get it back again, you will also not know when you can do this again.
+Tell Mom you love her more often.
+Tell Dad he can scold you later, and gently punch that chubby stomach of his because you like to see it wobble.
+Have mock fights with your brother more often, and tease him as much as you can on your trip together, because that moment is precious.
+You will not only not get it back again, but you will also not know when you can do this again.
 Do not miss the chance to enjoy your life as much as you can.
 Go on a date, that date with S that you keep planning but never go on.

 I understand this makes it sound like I might be dying.
 But while waiting for this lockdown to end, I have thought long and hard about this.
 About how short life can be.
 About what is important, who is important, what I need to sort out, what I need, and what I want in life.
 And that’s what the advice has been tailored around.
 My clarity on what is important to help you appreciate those moments and people.